Configure and use Kafka Tiered Storage

 Below is an example of creating a topic indicating the parameters, as well as indicating total storage time and segment size:

-After message recording, if the local storage time has expired and the segment has reached the specified size, the file appears in the HDFS storage directory.
+After message recording, upon expiration of the interval, with which RemoteLogManager performs segment copying (30 seconds by default), the file appears in the HDFS storage directory.
 These messages can be read as usual.

 Directory with topic messages at the remote level